plingo: A system for probabilistic reasoning in clingo based on lpmln: The language \

-\plingo\ programs are based on \lpmln\ programs under the alternative semantics.
-On the one hand, they are a subset of \lpmln\ programs where the soft formulas are so-called \emph{soft integrity constraints} of the form $w : \neg F$, for some propositional formula $F$.
-This restriction is interesting because it allows us to provide a definition of the semantics that is arguably very simple and intuitive.
-Interestingly, the translations from \problog\ and \plog\ (\cite{leewan16a,leeyang17a}) fall into this fragment of \lpmln.
+The language \plingo\ is based on \lpmln\ under the alternative semantics.
+The superscript $\pm$ in the name indicates that the new language both extends and restricts \lpmln.
+The extension simply consists in adding weak constraints to the language.
+This is a natural extension that allows us to capture the whole \lpmln\ language under both the alternative and the standard semantics.
+On the other hand, the restriction limits the form of soft formulas to \emph{soft integrity constraints} of the form $w : \neg F$ for some propositional formula $F$.
+This is attractive because it allows us to provide a definition of the semantics that is arguably very simple and intuitive.
+Interestingly, the translations from \problog\ and \plog~\cite{leewan16a,leeyang17a} fall into this fragment of \lpmln.
 Recall that in ASP, integrity constraints of the form $\neg F$ do not affect the generation of stable models, but they can only eliminate some of the stable models generated by the rest of the program.
 In \lpmln, soft integrity constraints parallel that role, since they do not affect the generation of \emph{soft} stable models, but they can only affect the probabilistic weights of the \emph{soft} stable models generated by the rest of the program.
-More precisely, it holds that the soft models of an \lpmln\ program $\Pi$ remain the same if we delete from $\Pi$ all its soft integrity constraints.
+More precisely, it holds that the soft stable models of an \lpmln\ program $\Pi$ remain the same if we remove from $\Pi$ all its soft integrity constraints.
+The reader can check that this is the case in our example programs $\Pi_3$ and $\Pi_4$ if we remove their soft integrity constraint $1 : \neg \neg b$.
 This observation leads us to the following proposition. \begin{proposition} If $\Pi$ is an \lpmlnl\ program such that $\soft{\Pi}$ contains only soft integrity constraints, then $\ssmp{\Pi}=\sm{\unw{\hard{\Pi}}}$. \end{proposition} This allows us to leave aside the notion of soft stable models and simply replace in $\weightp{\Pi}{X}$ and $\probp{\Pi}{X}$ the set $\ssmp{\Pi}$ by $\sm{\unw{\hard{\Pi}}}$.
-From this perspective, an \lpmlnl program of this restricted form has two separated parts: $\hard{\Pi}$, that generates stable models; and $\soft{\Pi}$, that determines the weights of the stable models, from which their probabilities can be calculated.
+From this perspective, an \lpmlnl\ program of this restricted form has two separated parts: $\hard{\Pi}$, that generates stable models; and $\soft{\Pi}$, that determines the weights of the stable models, from which their probabilities can be calculated.